FOREX-Dlr off vs yen, euro after rally; SNB floor steady

 1.20 per euro because it was helping stabilize the economy.

-He expects the euro to hold in a range above 1.20 francs while
+expected the euro to hold in a range above 1.20 francs while the

 The Australian dollar recouped earlier losses to trade up